ctu-vras/Lane-extraction/README.md

   - I have a script for "remote" and fluent point cloud visualization using pptk library, We will discuss that when you have problems with visuals from the server

 # Data on drive
-- let me know if access needed
+- Let me know if access is needed
-- Discuss between you how to structure data for the project to fit your workflow
+- Discuss between each other how to structure data for the project to fit your workflow
 - Data: https://drive.google.com/drive/folders/1urwhi2SGGB3U7t3_JgcvFU1kCCE-ksuS?usp=sharing